Coatham: Landmarks

 The majority of modern Coatham is Victorian housing, most notably at its northern tip by the Coatham Hotel built in 1860.

 A small boating lake, leisure centre, arcade complex and caravan park now occupies the remainder of Coatham's coast.

 To the east, the Tees Valley Wildlife Trust's Coatham Marsh Nature Reserve hosts 54 ha of ancient Marsh and grassland.

 Future development

-Since the mid-1990s political debate has been generated amongst Coatham's five thousand residents as to the future of the last undeveloped section of Coatham's coastal land known as Coatham Common/Coatham Enclosure - for the last 25 years used as a golf course and local recreation area.
+In the mid-1990s, political debate began amongst Coatham's five thousand residents as to the future of the last undeveloped section of Coatham's coastal land known as Coatham Common/Coatham Enclosure, having been used as a golf course and local recreation area.

-Residents are objecting at losing open space to the council's proposed housing and leisure development planned to revive the tourist industry.
+Residents objected to losing open space to the council's proposed housing and leisure development planned to revive the tourist industry.

-The Supreme Court of the United Kingdom announced on 3 March 2010 that Redcar Council must register the land as a Village Green.
+The Supreme Court of the United Kingdom announced on 3 March 2010 that Redcar Council must register the land as a village green.